Mariusthvdb/custom-more-info/README.md

 _______
 ## Configuration and enable

+Download and install the plugin like any other custom resource in Home Assistant.

 To enable the plugin one needs to add the `custom_attributes` parameter to the root of the lovelace yaml file of each Dashboard:

 ```yaml